 The Coole Bevis Solicitors Probate Department is well established and highly regarded throughout Sussex, with a reputation built on years of providing an excellent service to our clients.
 We have been recognised for our outstanding contribution to ‘heir hunting’ and in February 2019, we earned best Probate Department in the South East at The UK Probate Research Awards ceremony.

-We have extensive experience in dealing with a wide variety of issues arising out of the administration of an estate following the loss of a loved one, and are experienced in negotiating inheritance tax issues with H M Revenue & Customs, liaising with financial specialists, accountants and other professionals to ensure the administration is dealt with in a professional and prompt manner.
+We have extensive experience in dealing with a wide variety of issues arising out of the administration of an estate following the loss of a loved one, and are experienced in negotiating inheritance tax issues with Government H M Revenue & Customs, liaising with financial specialists, accountants and other professionals to ensure the administration is dealt with in a professional and prompt manner.

 Best Probate Law Firm 2019

 Recognising the best support provided to probate researchers by a law firm.
 The awards celebrate the achievements and skills of forensic genealogists.